ahmedkaludi/schema-and-structured-data-for-wp/readme.txt

 You can contact us from [here](http://structured-data-for-wp.com/contact-us/)

 == Changelog ==

+= 1.64 (17 August 2026) =
+* Fixed: PHP Warning in bbPress QAPage Schema When Generating dateCreated #2455
+* Fixed: Removed event field from about in techarticle schema #2458
+* Fixed: Archive page JSON-LD category description by using $cat_term instead of $cat #2459
+* Enhancement: articleBody Property Not Available for TechArticle Schema #2460
+* Enhancement: Improved select2 UI to match with WordPress 7.0 #2462
+* Tested Upto WordPress 7.1

 = 1.63 (27 July 2026) =
 * Feature: Added Option To Create Global Custom Schema via GUI with Code Input #2325